antonioeatgoat/wp-dashboard-notice/README.md

 - **cta_href:** The link where the CTA points to.

 ### Permanent dismissing
-The notice message can be dismissed in a permanent way, clicking on a specific link.
+The notice message can be dismissed permanently, clicking on a specific link.
 It supports three dismissing modes:
 - **none:** *(default)* Notice message cannot be dismissed and dismissing link isn't displayed.
 - **global:** Once dismissed, the notice message isn't shown again for nobody.
 - **user:** Once dismissed, the notice message is dismissed only for the current user.
 Other users will continue to see it.